New Jersey Adultery Divorce Lawyer

 In New Jersey, the person asking for an order of divorce is called the petitioner.
 The other spouse—in this case, perhaps the one who committed adultery—is termed the respondent.

-An adept adultery divorce lawyer in New Jersey could assist a petitioning partner with proving such indiscretions in a case against the co-respondent.
+An adept lawyer in New Jersey could assist a petitioning partner with proving adultery during a divorce in a case against the co-respondent.
 Petitioners might also consider an action for dissolution that is based in irreconcilable differences, one of which may be alleged infidelity.

 In New Jersey divorce proceedings, the court may refrain from dissolving a marriage until all collateral matters have been settled.
 This includes spousal maintenance, child support, and child custody.